From Xojo Documentation

 Below are commonly used events, properties and methods for the Toolbar.
 Refer to Toolbar in the Language Reference for the complete list.

-- The Pressed event handler is where your code handles button presses.
+- This event handler is where your code handles button presses.
 The supplied Item parameter tells you the button that was pressed so that you can perform the appropriate action.

 - This event handler is called when a button that has a drop-down menu has an item on the menu selected.